Daniel Bailey: Career

 He won the bronze medal in the 60 metres at the 2010 IAAF World Indoor Championships.
 Finishing in 6.57 seconds, he became Antigua's first ever medallist in the event and said he hoped the medal win would bode well for the summer.
 He competed on the 2010 IAAF Diamond League circuit, taking third over 100 m at the British Grand Prix and Adidas Grand Prix (running a wind-assisted 9.92 seconds at the latter meet).
 He was fourth at the Memorial van Damme and had a season's best of 10 seconds flat at the Meeting Areva in Paris, where he was also fourth.
 His major competition performances that year were at the 2010 CAC Games, where he was the 100 m silver medallist behind Churandy Martina, and the 2010 IAAF Continental Cup, where he was also runner-up against Christophe Lemaitre.
-He also led-off the winning Americas relay team at the Continental Cup.
+He also led off the winning Americas relay team at the Continental Cup.

 Missing the 2011 indoor season, he opened the year in Jamaica and achieved a personal best over 200 metres with a run of 20.51 sec at the UTech Classic in April.
 A wind-assisted run of 9.94 sec in the 100 m followed at the Jamaica Invitational.
 He headed to Europe with his training partner Yohan Blake (another trainee of Glen Mills), and his trip was highlighted by a win in 9.97 seconds in Strasbourg.
 The 24-year-old saw his time in Europe as a way of accustoming himself to competing abroad: "Here I learned how to acclimatise and cope with different eating habits".

-He was Antigua and Barbuda's flag bearer at the 2012 Summer Olympics, but did not qualify from his heat.
+He was Antigua and Barbuda's flag bearer at the 2012 Summer Olympics but did not qualify from his heat.

 At the 2014 Commonwealth Games, he was the flag bearer for Antigua and Barbuda.

 He again competed at the 2016 Summer Olympics in Rio de Janeiro.
-During the 100 m event, he finished 2nd in his heat and qualified for the semifinals, but he did not start.
+During the 100 m event, he finished 2nd in his heat and qualified for the semifinals but did not start.
 He was again the flag bearer during the Parade of Nations.